Saraswathi-972/React/README.md

 9.Context is a global space we can create multiple contexts and use in our app 10.UserContext.Provider tag is used to set context at app/js component level i.e root level 11.Learn about redux Vs context

+# Episode-12
+1.Redux is a state management library for javascript applications mainly used with React.
+2.Redux store and manages the entire applications state at central place(called state). so that every component can access the data it needs without passing props through manually to manu layers.
+Why Redux?

+When your app grows, managing data and communication between components becomes hard.
+Redux helps by giving you:

+✅ Single Source of Truth: One centralized store for all your app’s state.

+✅ Predictable State Updates: State can only be changed in a controlled way (via actions and reducers).

+✅ Easy Debugging: Time-travel debugging and predictable state transitions.

+✅ Better Testing & Maintenance: Logic is centralized and isolated from components.

+3.When we click on the add button for food to cart it dispacthes an action and this actions calls function and this function modifies the slice of the redux store.
+This function is called reducer function.
+4.Selector - to read the data from store and it will modify our component (subscribing to the store) 5.Install @reduxjs/toolkit and react-redux
+6.We need to provide our store to the application(App.js) 7.Selector is a hook in react
+8.UseDispatch() is a hook which gives access to the dispatch const dispatch= UseDispatch();
+ dispatch(addItem("biryani"))

+ # Episode 13
+ 1.There 3 types of testing we can do we react
+   Unit testing - test react components in isolation (testing just header component) Integration testing - testing the integration of components (multpie components intetracting with each other) End to end testing - testing the application from user login to logout - end to end 2.Will use react testing library for this
+3.React testing library uses jest-delightful javascript testing library
+4. npm i -D @testing-library/react
+   npm i -D jest